danielbh/hello-grpc-go/README.md

 This repo includes:

-* An in-memory kv store server and clients that uses gRPC, interceptor, and TLS
+* A single node cache server and client that uses gRPC, interceptor, and TLS
 * Summary of main features of gRPC vs REST

-## In-memory kv store server
+## single node cache with rpc API

 * [ ] server gRPC methods
 * [ ] client gRPC methods